 Lastly, you should be sure to have proper forms of identification.No matter what your method of travel will be, make sure that any collar-wearing animal has an identification tag on.
 This tag should clearly show the name of the animal, as well as your name and contact information, and the destination address.
 If you have a bird, you can purchase a leg band that has the same forms of identification included.
 While this varies from place to place, some states require that your pet has a rabies tag.

-The method in which you choose to move your pet varies depending on where you are moving to.
+The method in which you choose to move your pet varies depending on whether you are moving Local or International.
 There are some services available that specialize in moving pets, while some people prefer to do it themselves.
 Household goods movers are not allowed to move any living animal, and you cannot take the pet via bus or train either.
 Service animals are the only exception to this.

 If you are moving a long distance, then you are most likely going to get to the new destination via air travel.
 If you are bringing your pet on the plane with you, then you must invest in a large and durable pet carrier.
 This carrier must be large enough to allow your pet to sit, stand, turn their body, and lay down flat.
 It must also have an adequate amount of ventilation, as well as a secured bottom portion with a couple sheets of absorbency lining or pet pads.
 Do not place a lock on the kennel, as USDA and IATA require that your pet is accessible during an emergency.
 Many airlines allow you to rent a carrier for up to two days, but you can also purchase approved ones from a pet shop if you’d prefer.
 You must make sure that the airline allows animals before all else.
 Airlines may allow you to have your animal in the cabin with you so long as they are in a container that meets the same guidelines as the pet carriers above, and are able to fit under the seat.
 In order to travel in the cabin with you, the animal must not omit any foul odors or make loud noises.
 Pets that are not in direct proximity to their owner or that are oversized are likely required to be in the freight section of the plane.
 Many conventional airlines allow cats, dogs, fish, and birds in the freight area, but more exotic or venomous animals might not be allowed on the plane at all.